Gender representation in video games: Prevalence

 In their 2005 study, Karen E. Dill and K. P. Thill distinguish three major stereotypical depictions of women in gaming: (1) sexualized, (2) scantily clad, and (3) a vision of beauty.
 The study revealed that over 80% of women in video games represented one of these depictions.
 More than one quarter of female characters embodied all of the three stereotypical categories at once.
-Dill and Thill also note that another prevalent theme with which women were depicted was a combination of aggression and sex, referred to as "eroticized aggression".
+Dill and Thill also note that another prevalent theme in the depiction of women was a combination of aggression and sex, referred to as "eroticized aggression".
 According to sociology professor and researcher Tracy Dietz, women are often depicted in stereotypical roles that typically pertain to sexuality in which the woman focuses upon beauty/physical attractiveness.
-According to an analysis conducted by Downs and Smith, playable and plot relevant characters in the 60 best selling video games of 2003 were predominantly male.
+According to an analysis conducted by Downs and Smith, playable and plot-relevant characters in the 60 best selling video games of 2003 were predominantly male.
 Females who were depicted were frequently sexualized.
 The female characters analyzed were depicted partially naked or with unrealistic proportions more often than the male characters were.
 A study of 225 video game covers found that both male and female character's physiques were overexaggerated, but women were more "physically altered" (especially in the bust) than their male counterparts, and even more so if the female was the main character of the game.
 Downs and Smith (2010) found that 41% of female video game characters appeared in sexually revealing clothing, and 43% were designed as partially or fully naked.
 Female characters were also more likely to be designed with unrealistic body proportions than male characters (25% vs 2%).

-A 2011 study regarding gender Identity and representation in Digital RPGs found that hyper-sexuality, which is often associated with female avatars, tends to negatively affect numerous types of gamers, who deeply identify with their avatar.
+A 2011 study regarding gender identity and representation in Digital RPGs found that hyper-sexuality, which is often associated with female avatars, tends to negatively affect numerous types of gamers, who deeply identify with their avatar.
 The study found that this issue reifies the idea that "a woman's power, in-game or out, comes entirely from her sexuality".

-However, a 2016 study of 571 games released between 1984 and 2014 found that the sexualization of female characters was at its height between 1990 and 2005, and then began to significantly decline.
-It also determined that there was no significant difference in sexualization between games rated as "Teen" (for ages 13 and up) and "Mature" (17 and up) by the ESRB, indicating that sexualized women in games are so prevalent that they are not thought of as objectionable to children.
-Less sexualization was found in RPGs, which are played more often by women, than in action and fighting games.
+A 2016 study of 571 games released between 1984 and 2014 found action games to be the highest ranked by genre, based on considerations of pronounced physics, unrealistic proportions, and revealing clothing.
+Adventure games followed in second place, followed by fighting games.
+Shooters, platformers, and RPG games ranked lowest in terms of character sexualization.
+However, this sexualization of female characters was at its height between 1990 and 2005 and then began to decline significantly.
+The study also determined that there was no significant difference in sexualization between games rated as "Teen" (for ages 13 and up) and "Mature" (17 and up) by the ESRB, indicating that sexualized women in games are so prevalent that they are not thought of as objectionable to children.